 Since 1855, Bates College has been dedicated to the emancipating potential of the liberal arts.
 Bates educates the whole person through creative and rigorous scholarship in a collaborative residential community.
 With ardor and devotion — Amore ac Studio — we engage the transformative power of our differences, cultivating intellectual discovery and informed civic action.
 Preparing leaders sustained by a love of learning and a commitment to responsible stewardship of the wider world, Bates is a college for coming times.

 The Foundations of the College

 Bates was founded in 1855 by people who believed strongly in freedom, civil rights, and the importance of a higher education for all who could benefit from it.
 Bates has always admitted students without regard to race, sex, religion, or national origin.
 Great efforts were made in designing the institution to ensure that no qualified student would be turned away because of the cost of a Bates education.
-Although they met with considerable criticism from other colleges, the founders held fast to their commitment to admit both men and women: Bates was New England's first coeducational college and one of the first coeducational colleges in the United States.
+Although the founders met with considerable criticism from other colleges, they held fast to their commitment to admit both men and women, making Bates New England's first coeducational college and one of the first coeducational colleges in the United States.